A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

-For quadrupole deformations we use the model of M\"oller {\it et al.} \cite{Moller2016} for most isotopes.
+For quadrupole deformation in the deformed region ($60 \leq Z \leq 80$), we use the Zhang {\it et al.} \cite{Zhang2022} model that calculates separate quadrupole deformations only for even-even proton and neutron distributions.
+For the the other deformed nuclei, we use the model of M\"oller {\it et al.} \cite{Moller2016} for deformed isotopes.
 This employs a Finite-Range Drop Model (FRDM) to compute ground-state quadrupole deformations, as well as many other nuclear properties.

-When available, we also use the Zhang {\it et al.} \cite{Zhang2022} model that calculates separate quadrupole deformations for proton and neutron distributions.
+\item Barrett moment parameters:\\ There are two extensive compilations of the Barrett parameters $k$ and $\alpha$: Barrett {\it et al.}~\cite{Barrett1970} and Fricke {\it et al.}~\cite{Fricke1995}.
+The latter is fitted to the experimental muonic X-ray measurements that we also use, but it is not available for every isotope, whereas the former is theoretical but can be applied to every elements.
+As we only compute Barrett moments in deformed nuclei ($60 \leq Z \leq 80$), we decided to use the incomplete Fricke compilation.
+For isotopes that are not available, we chose to interpolate using neighboring elements.
+We decided not to use the Barrett compilation as there is a significant difference of up to $15 \%$ with the Fricke compilation.
+It is worth noting that even with this significant discrepancy between the two datasets, the difference in the computed overlap integrals is smaller than $0.25 \%$.

-\item Neutron distribution:\\ We use the Zhang {\it et al.} \cite{Zhang2022} deformed relativistic Hartree-Bogoliubov model to separately evaluate the proton and the neutron nuclear distributions.
-This model only treats even-even nuclei, avoiding the additional single particle effects on both charge and neutron distributions seen in even-odd and odd-even nuclei. \end{itemize}
+\item Neutron distribution:\\ We use the Zhang {\it et al.} \cite{Zhang2022} DRHBc model to separately evaluate the proton and the neutron nuclear distributions.
+This model treats only even-even nuclei, avoiding the additional single particle effects on both charge and neutron distributions seen in even-odd and odd-even nuclei.
+It provides different quadrupole deformation for the neutron and proton distributions. \end{itemize}